jychen21/Habana-LLM-Viewer/README.md

 ## Habana-LLM-Viewer
 Habana-LLM-Viewer is a tool that provides Roofline model, LLM performance prediction and memory analysis for Intel Gaudi platform.
-Inspired by [LLM-Viewer](https://github.com/hahnyuan/LLM-Viewer), this tool can be used to estimate performance of models such as Llama2-13B, Qwen-7B, Mixtral-8x7B on Intel Gaudi platform.
+Inspired by [LLM-Viewer](https://github.com/hahnyuan/LLM-Viewer), Habana-LLM-Viewer can be used to estimate performance of models such as Llama2-13B, Qwen-7B, Mixtral-8x7B on Intel Gaudi platform.

 ![dashboard graph](./data/example_dashboard_graph.png)